-Small employers are required to participate in Paid Leave and WA Cares Fund, and their employees are fully eligible to participate in both programs.
-Grants are available to smaller employers to help cover the cost of employees using Paid Leave.
+Small employers are required to participate in Paid Leave and WA Cares, and their employees are fully eligible to participate in both programs.
+Grants are available to employers with fewer than 150 employees to help cover the cost of employees using Paid Leave.